wyxfhb/TLC_Geometry/README.md

 # TLC_Geometry

 **TLC_Geometry** is a small LabVIEW toolkit providing runtime geometry and spatial layout helpers for UI controls and indicators.
+It operates exclusively at runtime by manipulating UI controls through standard LabVIEW control references and property nodes.
+It does not perform any edit-time modifications to VIs, block diagrams, or front panels.

 It is designed to simplify common tasks such as positioning, aligning, centering, and validating spatial relationships between front panel objects at runtime.